 - The Joker.
 In The Dark Knight, a cop and Batman separately beat him (for different reasons); not only doesn't he fight back, but he's also cackling like a hyena the entire time.

 - Baby Face Nelson in Public Enemies, has to be dragged into the car to stop him laughing and killing people.
 Earlier, in the robbery in question, he is seen cackling "I GOT ONE!" after gunning down a motorcycle cop.
+The Real Life Baby Face Nelson almost certainly suffered from bipolar disorder (manic depression).
+And an incident similar to the one seen in the film occurred when the combined Dillinger / Nelson gang robbed the First National Bank in Mason City, Iowa on March 13, 1934.

 - A character in O Brother, Where Art Thou? laughs while firing a tommygun.
 He stops laughing when someone calls him 'Baby Face'.
 The character is of course Baby Face Nelson.
 Later after gleefully and manaically robbing a bank, he becomes depressed and wanders off, trailing sad dollar bills behind him.
 He also laughs and shouts with glee as an angry mob drags him off to the electric chair.